timchurches/smaRts/parallel-package/R-parallel-package-example.md

 This package has been a standard core inclusion in R since version 2.14 - hence it is probably already installed in your version of R. If not, its predecessor, the _multicore_ package, can be installed (in the usual way) in earlier versions of R and it should work in an identical fashion.
 The _parallel_ package has also subsumed the _snow_ package, which provides support for parallel computatin in R on computer clusters.

 ### Forking
 We will be using the  _parallel_ package to  _fork_ the operating system process in which R is running.
 On modern POSIX operating systems (which include Mac OS X and linux), this means that the process is effectively cloned, and the forked child process has access to the same memory regions as the parent process and can thus reference, say, R objects created in the parent process, without having to pass a copy of these objects to it.
 However, the memory sharing is done on a _copy-on-write_ basis, such that as soon as any of the child processes which share the parent process's memory write to a region of that memory (as they do when, say, updating values in an R object such as a vector), then the write is made to a copy of that memory region.
 In this way, each forked child process has access to its own version of its memory space, while still sharing the parts of that memory space which are in-common with the parent process.
 This can dramatically reduce memory consumption when launching multiple R processes on one computer, particularly when large R data objects need to be read (but not modified) by each of the forked child processes - only one copy of the large read-only R object (say, a large matrix) need be in memory at once.
 The lexical scoping rules in R make such object sharing even easier.
 Forking also avoids the start-up time overhead of launching separate, new R processes.
-Unfortunately, MS-Windows doesn't support forking of processes, and thus other (cruder) methods must be employed (see below).
+Unfortunately, MS-Windows doesn't support forking of processes, and thus other methods must be employed (see below).

 First, let's load the package: